suzanamelomoraes/albums-app/README.md

-# Albums' store
+# Albums' App

 An application that displays a list of albums and photos developed using TDD (Test-driven development) process.

 ### Technologies

 - React
-- React testing Libraries
+- React Testing Libraries

 ### Available Scripts